Battle of Banavar: Battle

 Upon hearing the news, Chikkadevaraya left Mysore his strong contingent of 15,000 expert archers.
 He wanted to attack before the allies settled in the region.
 Both sides prepared for the battle.
 And the battle began with small skirmishes.

 Soon, Chikkadevaraya realised that the allied forces did not have archers.
 He arranged his archers in a semicircular formation and started showering arrows on the allied army.
 The Marathas did not expect this and the arrows started mounting casualties In the allied army.
 Maratha commanders tried but were unable to stop the rout.
 Some more reinforcements joined the Marathas during the battle, but they suffered heavy casualties in the battle.
 The Mysore archers took a break for dinner in the night.
 Sambhaji decided to change directions to avoid more casualties and he retreated towards Thanjavur in the east to get more supplies.
 He returned with contingents equipped with oil coated shot-proof leather jackets, and explosive arrows to counter the Mysore archers.

 Aftermath

-This was a significant victory for Mysore forces and Chikkadevaraya marked it with an inscription.
+This was a significant victory for Mysore forces and Chikkadevaraja marked it with an inscription.
 Sambhaji then defeated Chikkadevaraya in the ensuing battles with his new innovations.
 Sambhaji captured several fortresses in northern Madurai region.